susheelg1197/suggestor-elastic-service/README.md

 # suggestor-elastic-service
-A service written in go that fetches records for suggestions
+A service written in go that fetches records from Elastic Search for suggestions.